For Friends submitting work & witness and/or funding applications

 - Ensure our communities are welcoming and safe for all people.

 The Quaker Life Council reviews each application in a Spirit-led discernment process guided by the following queries.
-We hope that these queries might be helpful to you as you draft your application.
+We hope that these queries might be helpful to you as you draft your application and also to draft your Collaborative Annual Report which is due annually in May.

 - How does the application further the strategic directions of the Yearly Meeting (listed above)?